DISCIPLINE ROAD MAP INFOGRAPHIC (Text Alternative)

-- Based on findings of grievance committee, Bar counsel may file formal complaint against accused lawyer with Florida Supreme Court.
+- Based on findings of the grievance committee, Bar counsel may file a formal complaint against the accused lawyer with the Florida Supreme Court.

-- If case is not disposed of pretrial via a consent judgement, Supreme Court appoints a circuit or county court judge as referee to hold a trial on the complaint.
+- If the case is not disposed of pretrial via a consent judgment, the Supreme Court will issue an order that the chief judge appoint a circuit or county court judge as referee to hold a trial on the complaint.

 - Referee takes testimony and receives other evidence.

-- Referee issues report with findings and, if recommending guilt, also recommends sanctions.
-Referee’s recommendations are not final until approved by Supreme Court.
+- Referee issues a report with findings and, if recommending guilt, also recommends sanctions.
+The referee’s recommendations are not final until approved by Supreme Court.